top of page

 • Academic Scholarship Application | Future Educators | OCREA

 The Florida Retired Educators Foundation (FREF) is a not-for-profit autonomous arm of the FREA.
 They manage scholarship monies, screen applications and grant one-year renewable scholarships as monies are available to graduating high school students who plan to become future teachers - educators Orange County, FL.
 Academic Scholarship Application The Retired Educators Foundation of Orange County, Florida (REFOC) will award $2,000.00 scholarships to qualifying students from the Orange County, Florida, public high schools.
 The scholarship check is paid to the recipient, not the institution, following proof of college enrollment — college ID and schedule.
 The following requirements must be met.
+Applications opens January 15, 2026 and closes March 23, 2026.
+All submissions and recommendations must be original from the applicant and will be checked for AI use.
 Eligibility Minimum requirements: Weighted GPA of 4.0 and SAT score of 1200 or ACT of 25.
 Comple ted application form.
 Minimum SAT score of 1200 (reading and math) or minimum ACT score of 25 (no Super scoring).
 Minimum WEIGHTED GPA of 4.0 — to be circled but NOT HIGHLIGHTED on transcript.
 Updated and stamp ed official high school transcript.
 One letter of recommendation from a high school teacher.
 A typed one page essay of no more than three hundred words.
 An acceptance letter from a college that is accredited by the Southern Association of Schools and Colleges or similar regionally accredited association.
 Attach a typed sheet titled Extracurricular Activities listing your activities using four columns: Activity Position Held School Year Approximate Hours Attach a typed sheet titled Community Leadership listing your positions and participation in church, community activities, and volunteer services using four columns: Activity Position Held School Year Approximate Hours Attach a typed sheet titled Work Experience listing the following: Position Place of Employment Responsibilities School Year Approximate Hours Use the online Academic Scholarship Application form below to apply:

 • FREA Board Officers | Florida State Retired Educators Association | OCREA

 FREA purpose is to promote the economic, social, and professional status of retired teachers, exchange of information of value to them; safeguard and improve retirement benefits through legislation; and to promote the involvement of retired teachers in community service.
 Florida Retired Educators Foundation (FREF) was established to provide for future teachers; Grants to current teachers for special projects; Grants to Educators in Financial Crisis.
 Florida State Retired Educators Association Board Officers info@frea.org www.frea.org Florida State Retired Educators Association (FREA) Purpose is to promote the economic, social, and professional status of retired teachers, exchange of information of value to them; safeguard and improve retirement benefits through legislation; and to promote the involvement of retired teachers in community service.
 Florida Retired Educators Foundation (FREF) The foundation was established to provide for future teachers; Grants to current teachers for special projects; Grants to Educators in Financial Crisis.
-2024-2026 FREA State Board Officers Harriet Jenkins President Carrie Frye Preside nt-Elect Melanie Waite Secr etary Dr. Gayle Hodges Trea surer Linda Stephens West State D irector Sheila King District VIII Director Anne Fagan Executive Director 8950 9th St. N. Suite 105 St. Petersburg, FL 33702-3047 Division Of Retirement 1-866-446-9377 (TRS 711) https://www.dms.myflorida.com/workforce_operations/retirement/contact_us FREA Annual Convention May 20-22, 2025 Renaissance World Golf Village Resort 500 South Legacy Tr.
-St. Augustine, FL 32902 FREA Meetings
+2024-2026 FREA State Board Officers Harriet Jenkins President Carrie Frye Preside nt-Elect Melanie Waite Secr etary Dr. Gayle Hodges Trea surer Linda Stephens West State D irector Sheila King District VIII Director Anne Fagan Executive Director 8950 9th St. N. Suite 105 St. Petersburg, FL 33702-3047 Division Of Retirement 1-866-446-9377 (TRS 711) https://www.dms.myflorida.com/workforce_operations/retirement/contact_us FREA Annual Convention May 27, 2026 Zoom Conference from 10:00-3:00 For information contact Janice Quint at ocreajq@gmail.com FREA Meetings

 • Be Informed! | OCREA